As a married woman, have you ever wished your husband were dead in order to have peace of mind and freedom to do whatever you desire doing?

 God said, “Therefore shall a man leave his father and his mother, and shall cleave unto his wife: and they shall be one flesh.”
 Gen 2:24.

 It is the law of God that binds both parties together to become one flesh and not two.
+This law is the law of marriage instituted by god himself.
+It is the moral law.
 The man and the woman are united together in mind and spirit and no man is allowed to separate them because the Lord has joined them together (Matthew 19:5, 6).
 The Law has dominion over a man (or woman) as long as he (or she) lives.
 (Rom 7:1; 1 Cor.
 7:39).
 He (or she) cannot leave the marriage or break the marriage covenant to marry another person without any genuine reason.
-If he or she leaves the marriage or break the marriage covenant for another marriage relationship, the Law will condemn such person for committing adultery (Rom 7:3).
+If he or she leaves the marriage or break the marriage covenant for another marriage relationship, while the first husband is still alive, the Law will condemn such person for committing adultery (Rom 7:3).

 The nature of this marriage is explained as follows: